 When was the last time you had a bowl of cereal?
 Treated yourself to some Cinnamon Toast Crunch or Fruity Pebbles?
 If you’re like me (living with diabetes and trying to stay low carb), those kinds of breakfast club memories are long gone.

-As you may have heard by now, those sugar-laced and -looped cereal companies do anything but keep us full or focused.
-All those carbs and all that sugar lead to blood sugar spikes (even in people who don’t have diabetes), which cause hunger and fatigue.
+As you may have heard by now, those sugary cereals do anything but keep us full or focused.
+All those carbs and all that sugar can lead to blood sugar spikes (even in people who don’t have diabetes), which can cause hunger and fatigue.

 So many of us have learned to cut carbs, especially those found in cereals (yes, even the "healthy" ones) because it’s such an easy carb source to eliminate.